 The Southwestern climate is dry and generally hot, but can get cold in mountain areas, such as Flagstaff, Arizona.
 Despite weather that is often harsh, the Southwest bursts with color -- especially when gardeners orchestrate landscapes of native Salvias.

 For gardening success, give all these must-have plants well-drained soil.
 Add lots of sunshine, except for Arizona Blue Sage and Cedar Sage, which love partial shade.
-We’ll start with the Culinary Sage, which is lovely to look at and to taste in savory dishes and baked goods.

 Autumn Sage.
-Although the red-flowered types of Autumn Sage (Salvia greggii) are most familiar in the Southwest, this species is also available in lively pinks, corals, apricots, oranges, lavenders and purples.
+Although the red-flowered types of Autumn Sage (S. greggii) are most familiar in the Southwest, this species is also available in lively pinks, corals, apricots, oranges, lavenders and purples.
 Autumn Sage does well in Zones 5 to 10, but needs winter mulching in cold areas.
 Average growth is 36 inches tall and wide.

 Cedar Sage.
 Scarlet flowers make this short groundcover a standout.
 It grows about 12 inches tall and wide.
-Cedar Sage (Salvia roemeriana) prefers acidic soil, because it is native to the Cedar, Juniper and Oak forests of Arizona, Texas and Northern Mexico.
+Cedar Sage (S. roemeriana) prefers acidic soil, because it is native to the Cedar, Juniper and Oak forests of Arizona, Texas and Northern Mexico.
 It thrives in Zones 7 to 9.

 Glimmering White Mountain Sage.
 Although this sage loves heat and full sun, it tolerates partial shade.
-Glimmering White Mountain Sage (Salvia microphylla ‘Heatwave Glimmer’) grows well in Zones 7 to 9 and averages 24 inches tall and wide.
+Glimmering White Mountain Sage (S. microphylla ‘Heatwave Glimmer’) grows well in Zones 7 to 9 and averages 24 inches tall and wide.
 Its pale cream flowers with pink highlights contrast dramatically with dark stems and calyxes.

 Prairie Sage.
 Here’s another deep sky blue choice, although a bit duskier than Arizona Blue Sage.
-Prairie Sage (Salvia azurea) is an abundant bloomer in Zones 7 to 9.
+Prairie Sage (S. azurea) is an abundant bloomer in Zones 7 to 9.
 It averages 24 inches tall, but sometimes reaches up to 36 inches.
 Expect it to spread only about 18 inches, so you may want to mass a number of these plants.
 Pair it with Scorching Pink Mountain Sage to light up your garden.

 Scorching Pink Mountain Sage.
-Bright green foliage accentuates the pink-lemonade brightness of Scorching Pink Mountain Sage (Salvia microphylla ‘Heatwave Scorcher’).
+Bright green foliage accentuates the pink-lemonade brightness of Scorching Pink Mountain Sage (S. microphylla ‘Heatwave Scorcher’).
 Similar to the other Heatwave series cultivar, it’s compact at 24 inches tall and wide, does well in Zones 7 to 9 and tolerates partial shade.

 Painting in Southwestern Colors